-The Whole30 is an innovative month long elimination diet and supportive online community.
-During the thirty day program, you ditch physically and psychologically unhealthy foods in order to focus on enjoying clean and healthy foods.
+The Whole30 is an innovative month long elimination diet with an amazing online community.
+During the 30 day program, you ditch physically and psychologically unhealthy foods in order to focus on enjoying clean and healthy foods.
 Afterwards, you reintroduce the potential stressors into your diet, evaluating each food group’s effect on your body and role in your future nourishment.
 The Whole30 is an opportunity to learn how the foods you eat affect your body and your life.
-People have incredible results using this program in every aspect of their lives – energy levels soar, health conditions improve, and excess weight simply falls off.
+Whole30 participants have incredible results using this program in every aspect of their lives – energy levels soar, health conditions improve, and excess weight simply falls off.
 The Whole30 online community has abundant information on any topic you could ever wonder about, numerous success stories, and tons of support.
-One thing is abundantly clear: the Whole30 changes lives.
+One thing is abundantly clear: the Whole30 transforms lives.

 Whole30 creator Melissa Hartwig has written two bestselling books on nutrition, and has two more coming out in October and December!
 My favorite book so far is It Starts with Food.
 I love the way it details how food should function for us, contrasted with the effects of processed food.
-When I started reading the book, I didn’t think the Whole30 was going to be as useful for me, since I thought I already ate pretty healthy on the daily.
-However, by the time I finished reading the book, I couldn’t wait to start the healing process and learn more about my body by participating in the program!
-A few paragraphs below, I’ll recap some of the important points to show how transformative the Whole30 is.
+Before I started reading It Starts with Food, I didn’t think the Whole30 was going to be very useful for me, since I thought I already ate pretty healthy every day.
+However, by the time I finished reading the book, I couldn’t wait to start the healing process and learn more about my body by participating in the Whole30!

 The Official Whole30 Program Rules

 No cheats, no slips, no excuses.
 For thirty days.

 YES: Eat foods that make you more healthy – meat, seafood and eggs, lots of vegetables, some fruit, and plenty of healthy fats.

 NO: Do not consume any added sugar, alcohol, grains, legumes or dairy.